Getting your Trinity Audio player ready... |

 Does UT Austin’s MBA Program Require GMAT Scores?

-Prospective McCombs MBA students are allowed to submit either a GMAT score or a GRE score for admission to the full-time program.
-McCombs does waive the GMAT/GRE requirement in a few, specific circumstances (for instance, if you submit an Executive Assessment score instead).
+McCombs MBA may submit either a GMAT score or a GRE score for admission to the full-time program.
+McCombs waives the GMAT/GRE requirement in a few circumstances (for instance, if you submit an Executive Assessment score instead).
 You may even be allowed to submit a score that is more than 5 years old.
-That said, you should absolutely communicate with the admissions office directly if you’d like to pursue a waiver.
+That said, you should communicate with the admissions office directly if you’d like to pursue a waiver.
 Don’t assume that you will qualify or that you can submit an expired score.
 Get confirmation from an admissions officer!

 KEY FACT: